beemster/SocialSend/README.md

 # socialsend
 socialsend wallet/masternode

-This is a dockerfile for the socialsend client.
-You can use this as a client wallet for Mac and also as quick way to setup a masternode.
+This is a dockerfile for the socialsend client wallet and also to setup a masternode.

 Built on linux:xenial with db4.8 for backwards wallet compatibility